Stroh-M/email_download/README.md

 > **Caution:** This script permanently deletes emails.
 Always test on a non-critical or test account first.

 ### Running unsubscribeEmail.py
-This script scans your Inbox for emails containing the term "Unsubscribe," parses the HTML content to extract unsubscribe links, compiles them into an HTML file, and opens that file in your default browser for further action.
+This script scans your Inbox for emails containing the term "Unsubscribe," parses the HTML content to extract unsubscribe links, compiles them into an HTML file (using the path specified in `LINKS_FILE_PATH`), and opens that file in your default browser for further action.

 To run the script, execute:
 ```bash